wghou/tinyworlds/README.md

 ## Architecture

-This world model is autoregressive over discrete tokens, similar to LLMs.
+TINYWORLDS uses an autoregressive world model over discrete tokens, similar to LLMs.
 We can thus use many of the innovations from LLMs to improve our world model.
 Discretization makes our dynamics prediction problem much easier, because instead of prediction in an infinite continuous space, the dynamics model knows its outputting one of the few (usually ~1024-4096) tokens in our vocabulary.

 Our world model consists of three modules: